-Any “portable” appliances that you supply with your property such as kettles, fridges, freezers, washing machines, microwave ovens (additional testing is required), televisions, vacuum cleaners and some garden equipment should be PAT tested.
+Any “portable” appliances that you supply with your property such as kettles, fridges, freezers, washing machines, televisions, vacuum cleaners should be PAT tested.
 This proves that you’re complying with the Electrical Equipment (Safety) Regulations 1994 which states that all electrical appliances connected to the mains supplied with Let accommodation must be safe.

 Once the PAT test is complete

-Once tests are complete, the appliances will be labelled with the outcome and date thus allowing individual responsibility to be taken by each person who uses it.
-Any items that fail the PAT Test will be clearly labelled, allowing you to take the appliance out of use straightaway so minimising your liability.
-Once I’ve returned back to ‘base’ I’ll produce the necessary proof of test certificates and eMail them to you in a format that you can simply print and file or display in the property.
+Once tests are complete, the appliance will be labelled with the result and date allowing individual responsibility to be taken by each person who uses it.
+Any items that fail will be clearly labelled allowing you to take the appliance out of use straightaway to minimise your liability.
+Once I’ve finished I’ll eMail you test results in a format that you can print, file & display in the property.

 My charges are simple and easy to work out